pfriedma/QDFMS/README.md

 # QDFMS
 The Quick and Dirty Freezer Management System

+## Quickstart (Docker)
+1. Download the Dockerfile
+1.  `docker build -t qdfms .`
+1. `docker run -it -p 8443:443 --name qdfms qdfms`
+1. Point your browser to `https://localhost:8443 `
+1. Follow along with the [User Guide](/UserGuide.md)

+To restart the container (and get an iex shell, if you don't want that omit the `i`), `  docker start -ai qdfms`

 ## Intro
 QDFMS manages items in containers.
 Items can have categories.
 Item history is tracked so if you scan something it's seen before, you'll get the data.
 It also tracks how often an item has been added/removed over a barcode's lifetime, but this trending data isn't exposed in the app UI yet (but you can query Inventory.HistoricalItems in e.g iex - see [Other Data Operatoins](#other-data-operations)